Jul 11, 2025

 In the course, students will build on what they have learned in the major, integrating the theory and knowledge that they gained in class with practical experience in the construction industry.
 Capstone projects are developed through a series of project meetings between the student and program faculty, with significant written deliverables.

-Prerequisite CM 01303 with a minimum grade of D- and CM 01304 with a minimum grade of D- and CM 01305 with a minimum grade of D- and CM 01306 with a minimum grade of D- and CM 01408 with a minimum grade of D- and CM 01409 with a minimum grade of D- and CM 01410 with a minimum grade of D- and CM 01411 with a minimum grade of D- and CM 01407 D-
+Prerequisite Courses: CM 01303 with a minimum grade of D- and CM 01304 with a minimum grade of D- and CM 01305 with a minimum grade of D- and CM 01306 with a minimum grade of D- and CM 01408 with a minimum grade of D- and CM 01409 with a minimum grade of D- and CM 01410 with a minimum grade of D- and CM 01411 with a minimum grade of D- and CM 01407 with a minimum grade of D- (may be taken concurrently)

-Attribute Code CAT, GCAT, UGRD, WRIT
+Course Attributes: CAT, GCAT, UGRD, WRIT

 • CM 04201 - Construction Blueprint Reading